peixian/simuations/eulerMethods/eulerMethods.md

 In this graph, the *x* and *y* axes are the position of the Earth around the Sun, and *z* is the timescale that the Earth is following, so this graph shows the orbit of the Earth around the Sun in a 10 year period.

-By directly applying the two equations in *x* and *y* space ([code][https://github.com/peixian/simuations/blob/master/eulerMethods/eulermethods.py]), we get this orbit:
+By directly applying the [two equations in *x* and *y* space][^1], we get this orbit:

 ![forward Euler orbit][forwardEuler]

-This...doens't look like the Earth's orbit at all!
+This...doesn't look like the Earth's orbit at all!
 If we put it with the stable orbit, we get an orbit that clearly tells us the Earth shouldn't be within the solar system anymore:

 ![stable and forward Euler orbits][stableAndFwd]